predibase/llm_distillation_playbook/README.md

 This is a well-known best practice for machine learning, but it's worth reiterating because it's so important.

-**Tailoring evaluation to the application**: Effective evaluation of distilled models (or any model) requires clearly defined criteria that align with your specific application's needs.
+**Tailoring evaluation to the application**: Effective evaluation requires clearly defined criteria that align with your specific application's needs.
 For instance, LLMs for JSON generation tasks might focus on checking for schema adherence, extraction tasks might focus on accuracy or recall, and other language generation tasks might use BLEURT, ROUGE, or perplexity.
 The key is to select metrics that best represent the success of the model in its intended environment.

 **The emergence of LLMs as judges**: There's a growing trend of using LLMs themselves to assess model outputs, especially in scenarios where traditional metrics might fall short or where manual evaluation by human raters is too expensive.
-This approach can be compelling but requires [careful consideration](https://arxiv.org/abs/2306.05685) to account for LLM biases.
+This approach can be compelling but requires [careful consideration](https://arxiv.org/abs/2306.05685) to account for potential LLM biases.

 **Consistency and diversity in test sets**: Establishing clear test sets is critical.
 These sets should be diverse enough to cover various aspects of model performance yet consistent enough to allow for reliable tracking over time.
-Avoid changing your test sets frequently, as consistency is key to comparing performance across different models and iterations.
+Avoid changing your test sets frequently, as consistency is key when comparing performance across different models and iterations.

 <details><summary><em>[Case study: Jigsaw toxic comment classification]</em></summary>

-The original [Jigsaw dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) contains fine-grained labels for each comment: <code>toxic</code>, <code>severe_toxic</code>, <code>obscene</code>, <code>threat</code>, <code>insult</code>, and <code>identity_hate</code>.
-We collapse all the columns into one column <code>is_bad</code> to obtain a binary classification dataset.

-Sampling a test set randomly from this data gives us a dataset with the distribution of: 90% non-toxic, 10% toxic.
+Sampling a test set randomly from the [Jigsaw dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) gives us a dataset with the distribution of: 90% non-toxic, 10% toxic.

-While this distribution matches what we expect our application to receive (mostly non-toxic comments), we want to be sure that any model we put in production is equally good at detecting both offensive and non-offensive comments.
+This distribution might match what we expect our hypothetical application to receive (mostly non-toxic comments), we want to be sure that any model we put in production is equally good at detecting both offensive and non-offensive comments.

 ![img](images/jigsaw_test_sets.png)

-For this use case, let's formalize 2 different test sets:
+Let's formalize 2 different test sets:
-1. An in-distribution test set with 90% non-bad examples and 10% toxic examples, drawn from the original test set.
+1. `test-indist`: An in-distribution test set with 90% non-bad examples and 10% toxic examples, drawn from the original test set.
-2. An explicitly balanced test set with 50% non-toxic and 50% toxic examples, drawn from the original test set.
+2. `test-balanced`: An explicitly balanced test set with 50% non-toxic and 50% toxic examples, drawn from the original test set.

-By measuring models on both of these test sets simultaneously, we can observe how well a candidate model classifies toxic comments classification overall, as well as how well these classifications would fare in a traffic-realisitic setting.
+By measuring models on both of these test sets simultaneously, we can track how well a candidate model classifies comments overall, as well as how well these classifications would fare in a traffic-realisitic setting.

 </details>